Cubed-Development/Modern-Warfare-Cubed-Documentation/docs/Making Modern Warfare Cubed/importing-assets.md

 ## Importing a Model

-Importing a model is tricky since a lot of things use different systems, so will we are trying to make it streamlined into one system, enjoy having different categories
+Importing a model is tricky since a lot of things use different systems, so while we are trying to make it streamlined into one system, enjoy having different categories

-But let start by the basic which works for every model, just place the model you want to import in an appropriate place under `java.com.paneedah.mwc.models`.
+But let start by the basic which works for every model, just place the model you want to import in an appropriate place, usually `java.com.paneedah.mwc.models`.

 Once done, open that model and add a Javadoc to the class; this will allow you to give credit to the artist and dev: